Heliostat in der Sonne

 HiTexStor

-High Temperatures Heat Exchange and Storage
+High Temperatures heat Exchange and Storage

 Duration: 01.10.2010 - 31.12.2016

 The idea of using sand as a storage medium for thermal energy is the basis of this project.
-The resistance at high temperatures, the high availability and the low material prices make sand an excellent storage material.The aim of the project is the development of a process to transfer heat from up to 700°C hot air into sand.
+Sand's resistance to high temperatures, high availability and low material prices make it an excellent storage material, and the aim of the project is to develop a process for transferring heat from air at temperatures of up to 700°C into sand.

 HPMS